NSLS-II/installSynApps/addtlConfDirs/README.md

 Below is a list of additional `configure` directories included here:
 * `configureWindows` - an install configuration edited to build on windows.
+* `minConfigureLinux` -  a minimum required install config for compiling EPICS base, support, areaDetector, and ADSimDetector on linux in the `/epics` default dir
+* `minConfigureWindows` -  a minimum required install config for compiling EPICS base, support, areaDetector, and ADSimDetector on windows in the `C:\epics` default dir
+* `testConfigWindows` - a configure dir for setting up a test build environment on windows for ADCompVision and ADUVC development.